 2. Charge it.

 Pay by credit card, not debit card.
 Credit cards offer protections that may reduce your liability if your information is used improperly.
 Debit cards typically do not have the same level of protection.
 A related tip is to use a separate credit card only for your digital transactions.
 While this won’t prevent theft, it will limit your exposure and make online fraud easier to detect.

-Less reputable apps can include malicious software ("malware") designed to steal credit card and other sensitive information.
-And keep your apps up to date.
+Less reputable apps can include malicious software ("malware") designed to steal credit cards and other sensitive information.
+Get yours from an official store and keep your apps up to date.

-Ignore pop-up offers and deals.
-Just close them.
-Don’t respond, click on the links or call the phone numbers.
-Similarly, don’t respond to popups saying that you need to buy anti-virus software or software to “clean your infected computer”.
+Ignore pop-up offers and deals sent to you via text.
+Just delete them and don’t respond, click on any links, or call any phone numbers.
+Similarly, don’t respond to popups saying that you need to buy anti-virus software or software to “clean your infected computer.”
 These are all scams.

 5. Secure your devices.

 Use a six digit pin or biometric (fingerprint or facial scan) and set a timeout that locks your devices after a period of inactivity.

 6. Don’t use public Wi-Fi

 When you’re on public Wi-Fi, never access anything private.
 Accessing sports scores?
 Cool.
 Accessing your bank account?
 Not so much.
 If you use a business's Wi-Fi, make sure to ask the owner for the exact name and password of the network.